 Since its creation in 1997, Cofidis has only been absent from the Vuelta in 2000, making it one of the Spanish race’s regulars.
 The French have shown a particular preference for this race, always putting together powerful line-ups with which to fight for stage victories and good positions in the final general classification.
-That determination has allowed them to earn 14 partial victories, to which we would have to add the points classification and up to five King of the Mountain victories, four with the legendary David Moncoutié and the latest with Nicolas Édet.
-Other memorable performances include that by Frank Vandenbroucke in 1999, David Millar (2001 and 2003), Guido Trentin (2002), Luis Pérez (2003), Leonardo Bertagnolli (2005), Leonardo Duque (2007), Rein Taaramae (2011) and Dani Navarro (2014).
+That determination has allowed them to earn 16 partial victories, to which we would have to add the points classification and up to five King of the Mountain victories, four with the legendary David Moncoutié and the latest with Nicolas Édet.
+In La Vuelta 18, the French team obtained one of its best ever participations in La Vuelta.
+Cofidis provided some of the big race names, such as Nacer Bouhanni (sprint victory in San Javier.
+Mar Menor), Luis Ángel Maté (15 stages wearing the King of the Mountain jersey and three Most Combative Rider awards) and Jesús Herrada (leader of the general classification for two stages).
+Besides these most recent achievements, the French affectionately remember other partial triumphs, such as those of Frank Vandenbroucke (1999), David Millar (2001 and 2003), Guido Trentin (2002), Luis Pérez (2003), Leonardo Bertagnolli (2005), Leonardo Duque (2007), Rein Taaramae (2011) or Dani Navarro (2014).

 Overall victories: 0

 1999: Frank Vandenbroucke, in Teruel and in Ávila.